weldish/1D_Two_Stage_Bin_Packing_Algorithms/README.md

 This class of algorithms apply one of Item-Centric or Mult-Bin Pairing algorithms in the first stage and another algorithm in the second stage.

+## Authors

+All algorithms in this repository were implemented by weldeab solomon.

+##Acknowledgments
+This codebase was implemented using a pre-exiting codebase developed by Clément Mommessin We thank Clément Mommessin for granting access to the vectorpack library.